Back to Top

 What to Do Pre-Move

-- If you have a cat, then you will want to keep her in a kitty carrier during the actual trip.
+If you have a cat, then you might consider keeping her in a kitty carrier during the actual trip.
 But remember that your pet will find the sudden confinement disturbing, especially when coupled with a long car or plane ride.
 Get her used to the carrier by keeping her in it for short periods, preferably while taking her on quick trips around town.
 This will help her to grow accustomed to the experience, making her less nervous about moving day.

 Now let's look at what to do on the day you pull up stakes.